 Recent studies have shown that up to 75% of office workers agree that noise affects their productivity.
 However, another study shows that the majority of business owners are not aware of this issue and how it affects their bottom line!

-Many companies who have adopted modern open plan office configurations have focused more on the benefits of collaboration and maximizing space utilization, but have not given enough attention to office acoustics.
+Many companies that have adopted modern open plan office configurations have focused more on the benefits of collaboration and maximizing space utilization, but have not given enough attention to office acoustics.
 (Older style high-walled cubicle configurations can be just as problematic.
-Employees tend to talk louder, erroneously thinking that the cubicle walls effectively mask their voices.)
+Employees tend to talk louder, erroneously thinking that the cubicle walls mask their voices effectively.)